Greg Kaplan: Heterogeneous Agent New Keynesian models

 In 2018, Kaplan together with Benjamin Moll and Gianluca Violante introduce the term HANK (Heterogeneous Agent New Keynesian) model to describe the rising literature incorporating household heterogeneity into New-Keynesian models.
 They argue that monetary policy operates mostly via general equilibrium effects on the labor market, instead of the standard intertemporal substitution channel.
 This is due to a sizable share of households exhibiting high MPCs, whose spending behavior reacts strongly to changes in disposable income.
 As Ricardian equivalence fails in HANK models, the reaction of the fiscal authority to a monetary shock is key to determine the overall macroeconomic response.

 Other activities

-Kaplan is an editor of the Journal of Political Economy, a research associate at the National Bureau of Economic Research and a research fellow at the Institute for Fiscal Studies.
+Kaplan is the founding Lead Editor of the academic journal JPE Macro.
+From 2018 to 2024, Kaplan was an Editor of the Journal of Political Economy.
+Since 2023 he has been a member of the board of the University of Chicago Press.
+He is a research associate at the National Bureau of Economic Research and a research fellow at the Institute for Fiscal Studies.
 He is also an economic consultant at the Federal Reserve Bank of Chicago.

 In 2015 he received a Sloan Foundation fellowship.
 The Econometric Society elected him fellow in 2020.

+e61 Institute

+In 2021 Kaplan co-founded the non-partisan Australian economic research institute, e61 Institute together with Andrew Charlton.
+In 2022, Andrew Charlton was elected to Australia's House of Representatives as a member of the Australian Labour Party and stepped away from e61 in accordance with its non-partisan nature.